mn-Devs/kimchi-autoinstaller/README.md

 # kimchi-autoinstaller
-this script automaticaly installs wok kimchi and gingerbase
+this script automaticaly installs wok, kimchi and gingerbase Tested on ubuntu 18.04, should work on 18.04 and up

 ## How to run
 Download the file